 - Very regular sleeping times.
 Sleeping too much may in some cases be because of habit.
 Once the sleep times are regular, the body can use this time more efficiently.

 - The first 4-5 hours of sleep are usually deeper sleep phases than the rest.
 It is especially important, then, not to be woken up at these times.

 - Blue light keeps us awake.
 So when watching late night TV or working on the computer, wear yellow glasses to filter out the blue light.
 This should allow you to get sleepy.
 Ideally of course avoid these activities and any bright lights close to bedtime.

 - Daylight-simulating lights.
 The blue light in the natural daylight wakes you up.
-So go outside in the morning on sunny days and use a daylight simulating light or SAD light on cloudy days and during the winter months to wake you up.
+So go outside in the morning on sunny days and use a daylight simulating light or SAD light (10,000 lux) on cloudy days and during the winter months to wake you up.
 For our circadian rhythm to keep to correct rhythm, we need bright daylight during the day - lack of bright light during the day can cause insomnia and stop you from sleeping well.
 Read more about this fascinating finding here: Natural Remedies for Insomnia.

 - Don't eat sugar or carbs near bedtime, but have a small, healthy protein snack before bed.

 - Humidifier has been mentioned as helping with sleep (as well as with complexion).